AdesisNetlife/croak/README.md

 ## Current stage

-Croak is an initial version ready to use, however is under active (re-)designing process and important changes can be applied in a near future
+Croak is an initial version ready to use, however is under active (re-)designing process and important changes can be applied in a near future version (but minor versions, do not worry about it)

 #### Grunt support